-Nestled between two outcrops of coral rock and on a secluded stretch of white-powdery beach, Pongwe Beach Hotel is a quiet, simple and great value little lodge.
-Its sheltered cove is dotted with palm trees, hammocks and sun loungers and at high tide the water cuts Pongwe’s ...
+Nestled between two outcrops of coral rock and on a secluded stretch of white-powdery beach, Pongwe Beach Hotel was opened in 2001 and refurbished in 2016.
+It’s a quiet, simple and great-value little lodge on a sheltered cove, dotted with palm trees, hammocks and sun loungers...
 Read more about Pongwe Beach Hotel

 Serena Hotel Dar